 Section E – Vacancies

 Vacancies in the positions of At-large Trustee and Student Trustee may be filled by the Board of Trustees for the unexpired term.
-Vacancies in those At-large Trustees elected by the House of Delegates and the Speaker of the House may be filled by the House of Delegates.
+Vacancies in those At-large Trustees elected by the House of Delegates and the Speaker-Elect of the House may be filled by the House of Delegates for the unexpired term.
 Vacancies in the Officer positions may be filled as set forth in Article VI of these Bylaws.
 If there is a vacancy in the position of the Speaker of the House, the Speaker-Elect shall succeed to the office of Speaker of the House and serve the vacated term.

 Section F – Regular Meetings

 Regularly scheduled monthly meetings, an annual meeting, and a mid-year meeting of the Board of Trustees shall be held each year, at such time, day, and place as shall be designated by the Board.

 Section G – Special Meetings